BombayBrownBoy09/BombayBrownBoy09/README.md

 ### Hey 👋 my name is Bhargav!

-I'm a Sr. Data Scientist working on Machine Learning and Demand Forecasting.
+I'm a Sr. Data Scientist at a Fortune 500 company working on Machine Learning and Demand Forecasting.
 I completed my Master of Engineering in Artificial Intelligence from Duke University 🟦😈

 ### Skills
-OOP / Applied Statistics / Machine Learning / Behavioral Economics
+OOP / Applied Statistics / Machine Learning / Behavioral Economics / Experimental Design

 ### What I'm involved in...

-- Natural Language Processing and Behavioral research projects at 🌍🏦 [The World Bank](http://users.nber.org/~dlchen/papers/SouthAsiaRegion_60min.pdf) and the Dan Ariely's 👥 [Center for Advanced Hindsight](https://advanced-hindsight.com/government-research/)
+- Natural Language Processing and Behavioral research projects at 🌍🏦 [The World Bank](http://users.nber.org/~dlchen/papers/SouthAsiaRegion_60min.pdf) and the Dan Ariely's 👥 [Center for Advanced Hindsight](https://advanced-hindsight.com/government-research/) respectively